112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 Local papers always play up local news.
 Local papers are proud of the deeds of local boys.
-It was an natural for the French to praise the fighting of the French as it was for the Botsford _Bugel_ to give front-page space to the return of the Pfe Elmer Glutz on the day we dropped the atomic bomb on Japan.
+It was an natural for the French to praise the fighting of the French as it was for the Botsford _Bugel_ to give front-page space to the return of the <abbr title="Private First Class">Pfc</abbr> Elmer Glutz on the day we dropped the atomic bomb on Japan.

 If it’s publicity in the American press which you’re objecting to, then criticize American news judgment; not French vanity.
 The story of the maquis